alemidev/upub/README.md

 development is still active, so expect more stuff to come! since most fediverse software uses Mastodon's API, μpub plans to implement it as an optional feature, becoming eventually compatible with most existing frontends and mobile applications, but focus right now is on producing something specific to μpub needs

 ## contacts
- * new features or releases are announced [directly on the fediverse](https://dev.upub.social/actors/upub)
- * direct questions about deployment or development, or general chatter around this project, [happens on matrix](https://matrix.to/#/#upub:moonlit.technology)
+ * for direct questions about deployment or development [contact me directly](https://alemi.dev/about/contacts)
- * development mainly happens on [moonlit.technology](https://moonlit.technology/alemi/upub), but a [github mirror](https://github.com/alemidev/upub) is also available. if you prefer a forge-less development you can browse the repo on [my cgit](https://git.alemi.dev/upub.git), and send me patches on any contact listed on [my site](https://alemi.dev/about/contacts)
+ * development mainly happens on [github](https://github.com/alemidev/upub). if you prefer a forge-less development you can browse the repo on [my cgit](https://git.alemi.dev/upub.git), and send me patches on any contact listed on [my site](https://alemi.dev/about/contacts)

 ## contributing
 μpub can always use more dev time!